-Parameter Description EMS Controls whether Connect:Direct HP NonStop logs events to EMS.
+Parameter Description EMS Controls whether Sterling Connect:Direct for HP NonStop logs events to EMS.
 Valid values are OFF and ON.
 The default is OFF.
-STATS Controls whether Connect:Direct HP NonStop logs events to the statistics file.
+STATS Controls whether Sterling Connect:Direct for HP NonStop logs events to the statistics file.
 Valid values are OFF and ON.
 The default is ON.
 COLLECTOR Specifies the collector you want to use for event-message generation.
 The collector can be the primary collector for the system (\$0) or an alternate collector.
 The default collector is \$0.

 Set either EMS or STATS to ON.
-If you set both parameters to OFF, Connect:Direct HP NonStop forces STATS ON.
+If you set both parameters to OFF, Sterling Connect:Direct for HP NonStop forces STATS ON.